Kyagara/discord-esports/README.md

 ### lolstaticdata

 > You can disable the spell and champion command in the config file and skip this step if you don't need this command.

+> Since skins data is not used, you can comment out functions like `__get_skins` to avoid requesting skin data.

 This bot requires the data provided from [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata).
 For now, only champion data is needed, so you can just run `python -m lolstaticdata.champions`.